CLIP-based Synergistic Knowledge Transfer for Text-based Person Retrieval: EXPERIMENTS

 \subsection{Ablation Studies}

-\textbf{Analysis on Components } Our CSKT framework comprises two main components: Bidirectional Prompts Transferring (BPT) and Dual Adapters Transferring (DAT).
+\textbf{Analysis on Components } We verify the effects of two main components: Bidirectional Prompts Transferring (BPT) and Dual Adapters Transferring (DAT) in Table~\ref{table5}.
 We adopt the Zero-shot CLIP-ViT-B/16 model as our baseline (\emph{No.0}).
-Additionally, we employ Unidirectional Prompts Transferring (UPT) (\emph{No.1}), similar to MaPLe, for cross-modal prompting from language to vision branch. \emph{No.3} and \emph{No.4} illustrate the significant advantages of both BPT and DAT over the zero-shot CLIP baseline, with gains of 50.21\% and 48.34\% at Rank-1 respectively, indicating the superior effectiveness of PETL in TBPR.
+Additionally, we employ Unidirectional Prompts Transferring (UPT) (\emph{No.1}), similar to MaPLe, for cross-modal prompting from language to vision branch. \emph{No.3} and \emph{No.4} illustrate the significant advantages of both BPT and DAT over the zero-shot CLIP baseline, with gains of 50.21\% and 48.34\% at Rank-1 respectively, indicating the superior effectiveness of PETL in TPR.
 Compared to UPT, BPT improves the Rank-1/5/10 by 3.53\%, 3.88\% and 2.97\%, which infers that bidirectional \emph{dependent} strategy can promote tighter coupling between vision and language prompts to ensure mutual synergy and learn more dependent represatations that facilitate cross-modal feature alignment.
-When BPT and DAT are integrated in CSKT, Rank-1 improves by 6.8\% (\emph{No.2}) and 8.75\% (\emph{No.3}) compared to using BPT independently.
-This demonstrates that the combination of prompts and adapters significantly enhances the effectiveness of fine-tuning.
+When BPT and DAT are integrated in CSKT, Rank-1 improves by 6.88\% (\emph{No.2}) and 3.47\% (\emph{No.3}) compared to using them independently.
+This demonstrates that BPT in the input feature space of MHSA, and DAT in the output feature space of MHSA can work synergistically to carry out knowledge transfer in different positions of transformer.

-\textbf{Analysis on Parameters.} Fig.~\ref{fig:res}(\textbf{\emph{left}}) shows that when the length of prompt tokens increases to 4, CSKT achieves the best performance.
+\textbf{Analysis on Parameters.} Figure~\ref{fig:res}(\textbf{\emph{left}}) shows that when the length of prompt tokens increases to 4, CSKT achieves the best performance.
 Then, the accuracy decreases when exceeding this point, indicating over-fitting which inherently degrades the performance.
-Fig.~\ref{fig:res}(\textbf{\emph{right}}) indicates that CSKT achieves maximum performance at the depth of 12.
+Figure~\ref{fig:res}(\textbf{\emph{right}}) indicates that CSKT achieves maximum performance at the depth of 12.